American theater in the 1920s: Vaudeville

-Vaudeville in the 1920s was one of the largest forms of entertainment and was a rival to legitimate theatre.
-Vaudeville is a genre of theatre that encompasses a variety of small performances, where each act is unrelated to one another.
+Vaudeville in the 1920s was one of the largest forms of entertainment and was a rival to legitimate theater.
+Vaudeville is a genre of theater that encompasses a variety of small performances, where each act is unrelated to one another.
 Performers in Vaudeville specialized in one skill and repeated these skills at performances.
 Vaudeville was known for being more condensed in attempts to reaching out to the American middle class.
 Because of its theaters, affordable housing, receptive audience, and recreational activities, Los Angeles became a favorite city for Vaudeville performers.
-This shift of theatre towards the West began the start of "Vaudeville-only" theaters.
+This shift of theater towards the West began the start of "Vaudeville-only" theaters.
 Vaudeville became a large part of many communities in the 1920s.
 However, as the popularity of film grew in the late 1920s, Vaudeville began to fall out of favor.
 Many former Vaudeville stars, such as Charlie Chaplin and Burt Williams, left Vaudeville to become silent film actors.

-Legitimate and non-commercial theatre
+Legitimate and non-commercial theater

-The legitimate theatre category mostly comprises classic plays (i.e. Greek tragedies, Shakespeare, etc.) and straight plays, usually in the style of realism.
-For the most part, legitimate theatre denounced improvisation and theatre that was only meant to bring amusement.
-The ultimate goal of many performers was to allow America's theatre practice to be seen as worthwhile and comparable to European theatre practices, and for the country to be recognized as a viable center of dramatic art.
-The various institutions pushing the legitimization of American theatre included the Theatre Guild, The Civic Repertory Theatre, and various "little theaters".
+The legitimate theater category mostly comprises classic plays (i.e. Greek tragedies, Shakespeare, etc.) and straight plays, usually in the style of realism.
+For the most part, legitimate theater denounced improvisation and theater that was only meant to bring amusement.
+The ultimate goal of many performers was to allow America's theater practice to be seen as worthwhile and comparable to European theater practices, and for the country to be recognized as a viable center of dramatic art.
+The various institutions pushing the legitimization of American theater included the Theatre Guild, The Civic Repertory Theatre, and various "little theaters".
 Of the many playwrights of this era, Eugene O'Neill was one of the biggest proponents for "bringing American theatre to maturity" and was thus one of the most well-known playwrights of the time.
-It was playwrights like O'Neill that wanted to progress America's theatre into tackling real issues, like poverty (The Hairy Ape), alcoholism, unstable lifestyles, interracial marriage, and sex equality, among other things.
+It was playwrights like O'Neill that wanted to progress America's theater into tackling real issues, like poverty (The Hairy Ape), alcoholism, unstable lifestyles, interracial marriage, and sex equality, among other things.